-sword, a mace, or, sometimes, just a dagger, with the shield itself being the primary weapon in that case, according to the law (see Fig. 3).
+sword, a mace, or, sometimes, just a dagger (with the shield itself being the primary weapon in that case), according to the law (see figure 3).
 The exact nature of the combat varied by region, with the "Frankish rite" being Langenschilt and mace (Talhoffer 1467 fol.
 53v; Gladiatoria fol.
 52r), while the custom in Swabia was to use a sword with the Langenschilt (Talhoffer 1467 fol.
 65v).
-Similarly, in mid-fourteenth-century Zwickau, a rule directed "All knights, valets (knecht) and merchants shall fight with a sword, while all peasants shall fight with a wooden mace."
+Similarly, in mid-fourteenthcentury Zwickau, a rule directed "All knights, valets (knecht) and merchants shall fight with a sword, while all peasants shall fight with a wooden mace."
 (Jaquet 2017 p.
 135, citing the Zwickauer Rechtbuch of 1348-1358).

-Fig. 2: Dueling suit, Talhoffer 1459 fol.
+Fig. 2: Dueling suit.
+Talhoffer 1459 fol.
 107r

-Fig. 3: Langenschilt with maces & swords, Talhoffer 1459 fol.
+Fig. 3: Langenschilt with maces & swords.
+Talhoffer 1459 fol.
 114r & 117r

 It is hard to be certain if unarmored judicial combats were fought with any other weapon forms than those listed above.
 The Fechtbücher give detailed instructions for the use of the sword and buckler, the messer, and the longsword out of armor, but we can't be sure whether they were writing for self defense, informal duels, or whether there were judicial combats fought with those forms.
-We do have a picture from Codex Wallerstein which shows two men who seem dressed as gentlemen (see Fig. 4) and armed with long-swords in a setting suggestive of judicial combat, with pavilions, biers, fencing, judges and spectators, etc., but we are not told what kind of duel was depicted.
+We do have a picture from Codex Wallerstein which shows two men who seem dressed as gentlemen (see figure 4) and armed with longswords in a setting suggestive of judicial combat, with pavilions, biers, fencing, judges and spectators, etc., but we are not told what kind of duel was depicted.

-Fig. 4: Duel with Longswords Codex Wallerstein ff.
+Fig. 4: Duel with Longswords.
+Codex Wallerstein ff.
 1v-2r

-However, while the Fechtbücher are silent on other forms being used in unarmored judicial combats, other sources make it plain they were.
-Figure 5 clearly shows a judicial combat between commoners (note the maces) without shields, and the
+However, while the Fechtbücher are silent on other forms being used in unarmored judicial combats, other sources show they were.
+Figure 5 shows a judicial combat between knights (in spite of the use of maces) without shields, and the Sachsenspiegel describes the use of smaller round shields (fol.
+25r; see figure 21).

-Fig. 5: Judicial combat by commoners without shields.
+Fig. 5: Judicial combat between Ott von Grandson and Gerhard von Stafiols shields.
 Schilling p.
 278